HIPAA Compliance Checklist for 2025

 The more you can frame cybersecurity as business enablement, the easier it gets to win support.

-B. Speak the CFO’s Language: Translating Cybersecurity Into Business Terms
+B. How to Speak the CFO's Language: Translating Cyber Risk Into Financial Terms

 You don’t need to become a finance expert, but you do need to stop speaking in acronyms.